anaregdesign/go-aoai/README.md

 func (a *AzureOpenAI) CompletionStream(ctx context.Context, request CompletionRequest, consumer func(CompletionResponse) error) error
 ```
 `CompletionStream` is a streaming api of `Completion`
-If a field `CompletionRequest.Stream` is `true`, it will return a stream of responses with response header `Content-Type', 'text/event-stream'`.
+If a field `CompletionRequest.Stream` is `true`, it will return a stream of responses with response header `Content-Type: text/event-stream'`.
 We can process each chunk of response with `consumer` function.

 #### Usecase